HannaKi/Harjoittelumuistiinpanot/README.md

 `python3 -m venv VENV-NAME --system-site-packages` this creates a virtual environment.
 `source VENV-NAME/bin/activate` This activates the virtual environment, so after this line, you will be in the venv until you use the command `deactivate`

+To install (in this case library "datasets" run: `python3 -m pip install datasets`.
+If pip version is too old, run: `pip install --upgrade pip`

 To run HuggingFace example projects install from the source: